mohamedjawady/mohamedjawady.github.io/content/posts/hill-cipher-cryptography.md

 ## Try It Yourself!

 Ready to experiment with the Hill cipher?
-Head over to our [Interactive Hill Cipher Visualization](/visualizations/hill-cipher) where you can:
+Head over to to [Interactive Hill Cipher Visualization](/visualizations/hill-cipher).

-- Test different key matrices
-- See real-time encryption and decryption
-- Follow step-by-step mathematical operations
-- Understand matrix inverse calculations
-- Experiment with your own plaintext messages

-The visualization makes it easy to understand the mathematical concepts discussed in this post through hands-on experimentation!